 Right Arm* | The team member in charge of securing the right arm of the consumer. | |

-Guide/Observer | The team member approaching from the back, helping to coordinate the Left and Right Arm, to help move the consumer during the restraint; observing what is happening, to contact police and escalate the situation if needed. | |
+Guide/Observer | The team member approaching from the back, helping to coordinate the Left and Right Arm, to help move the consumer during the restraint; observing what is happening, contacting police and escalating the situation if needed. | |

 Clinical Staff | The team member to administer medication and check the well-being of the consumer. | |